onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/06_Creating config file.md

 ## Create a config template

-Edit the file `jobs/elasticsearch/templates/elasticsearch.yml.erb` and add the following content:
+Create the file `jobs/elasticsearch/templates/elasticsearch.yml.erb` and add the following content:

 ```
 ---